Perficient-DevOps/cloudbees-core-jumpstart/OFFER.md

 The Kubernetes cluster installation and CloudBees Core installation/configuration is intended to help clients get up and running quickly.
 In the interest of time and limiting scope, Kubernetes cluster setup and CloudBees Core installation/configuration is limited to a set of critical items that allows clients to realize value quickly while simultaneously identifying areas for incremental improvement.

+## Target Prospects
+- Organizations new to Jenkins and CloudBees who would like to accelerate implementation
+- Existing Jenkins or CloudBees users running on traditional VMs (configurations and pipelines will be migrated)

 ## Duration
 This engagement typically lasts **6-8 weeks**.
 Major dependencies include where to run Kubernetes, infrastructure provisioning for on-premise flavors, license procurement, and requirements gathering for container image development and pipeline development.